-The propellers must be in the low position in order to not affect the readings from the light sensor;
+The propellers must be in a low position not to affect the readings from the light sensor;

 The Flight shall take place in case of a clear sky.
-If the sky has partial cloud cover the Flight shall not take place.
-If there is total cloud cover the pilot can fly if confirmed by the Sitemark Operations Coordinator;
+If the sky has partial cloud cover, the Flight shall not occur.
+If there is total cloud cover, the pilot can fly if confirmed by the Sitemark Operations Coordinator;

 Turn off the camera by pressing the shutter button for 3 seconds before turning off the Drone (not doing so can corrupt the SD Card as the camera is constantly writing a log file on it);